Chapter 1. Starting with containers

 Installing the podman-docker package sets up such an alias.
 So every time you run a

 podman for you.

 Red Hat provides container images and container-related software for the following computer architectures:

-- AMD64 and Intel 64 (base and layered images) (no support for the 32-bit AMD and Intel architecture)
+- AMD64 and Intel 64 (base and layered images; no support for 32-bit architectures)

 - PowerPC 8 and 9 64-bit (base image and most layered images)

 - IBM Z (base image and most layered images)

 Although not all Red Hat images were supported across all architectures at first, nearly all are now available on all listed architectures.
 See Universal Base Images (UBI): Images, repositories, and packages for a list of supported images.

 To get an environment where you can manipulate individual containers, you can install a Red Hat Enterprise Linux 8 system, then add a set of container tools to find, run, build and share containers.
 Here are examples of container-related tools you can install with RHEL 8:

 podman - Client tool for managing containers.
 Can replace most features of the